OocoO/DoTweenClip/README.md

 # doTweenClip

-DoTweenClip is a Unity AnimationClip Custom interpreter, which is designed for - dynamic property & fixableblity.
+DoTweenClip is a Unity AnimationClip Custom interpreter, which is designed for - dynamic property & fixblity.

 # Usage:

 ## Play a animation
-var tweener =  transform.DoAnimationClipAbsolute(DoTweenClip clip, float duration);
+var tweener =  transform.DoAnimationClipAbsolute(DoTweenClip clip);

 This function will do the same thing as Animation.Play("animationClipName")

 1. Create a DoTweenClip asset in asset menu.
 2. Drag & Drop AnimationClip to DoTweenClip inspector, to import data to DoTweenClip
-3. At run time, load your newDoTweenClip & change some property in DoTweenClipCurve (optional) then play.
+3. At runtime, load your newDoTweenClip & change some property in DoTweenClipCurve (optional) then play.

 # Feature: